 While this park may be a 4-hour drive from Johannesburg, it is one of the largest in South Africa.
 Kruger National Park has been open since 1927 on around 2 million hectares of land and is well known for its efforts in protecting wildlife.
 When visiting Kruger National Park, a few great lodges to stay at include Kruger Sunset Lodge and Nkambeni Safari Camp.

 Being one of the largest game reserves in South Africa, there is a wide variety of wildlife in Kruger National Park.
 The park is home to around 147 mammals, including hippos, white rhinos, and, of course, the Big Five.
-With several safari tours to choose from, you can select the option that best suits you and your family.
+A two-day Kruger safari from Johannesburg is an excellent option for couples and families.
+With several safari tours to choose from, you can select the option that best suits you and your loved ones.

 Experience Joburg Safari Flights